BSilverman6/a-star-searches/README.md

 3. PriQu (Priority Queue) Structure
 4. Map Generator

 The **Grid Class** is responsible for creating a 2 dimensional vector of Tile Pointers.
-It also contains the functions for printing the grid into
+It also contains the functions for printing the grid into the console.
+This is also where the A* Search Algorithm resides!
+You can find it as the function `Vector <Tile*> get_shortest_path`.

 The **Tile Class** is each unit "tile" in the grid.
 Each tile also has data relevant to the search algorithm (f_cost, exploration status, etc.) and details for how it fits into the larger grid (Terrain Types, Occupation Status, etc.)